Sources and Channels — How Picasi Collects Data

 When you create a new source using its website URL, Picasi automatically tries to find the associated channels.
 This happens in three steps:

 First, Picasi analyzes the website and searches for visibly linked channels—most company websites contain links to LinkedIn, YouTube, and other platforms.
+It also recognizes LinkedIn Showcase pages, country-specific Facebook pages, and YouTube URLs with path suffixes such as /videos.

 If that’s not enough, the AI uses its knowledge of the company to estimate likely channel URLs.